FrancoLiberali/cql/docs/cql/query.rst

 These conditions are objects of type Condition that contain the necessary information to perform the queries in a safe way.
-They are generated from the definition of your models using cql-cli.
+They are generated from the definition of your models using cql-gen.

 Conditions generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The generation of conditions is done with cql-cli.
-For this, we need to install cql-cli:
+The generation of conditions is done with cql-gen. For this, we need to install cql-gen:

 .. code-block:: bash

-    go install github.com/FrancoLiberali/cql/cql-cli
+    go install github.com/FrancoLiberali/cql/cql-gen

 Then, inside our project we will have to create a package called conditions (or another name if you wish) and inside it a file with the following content: